gooddata/gooddata-ui-sdk/libs/api-model-bear/README.md

 # GoodData Platform REST API request and response models

-> TypeScript interfaces and functions for working with bear's request and response types.
+This package contains TypeScript definitions for GoodData Platform REST API request and response types and functions which operate directly on top of the different request and response objects.

+This is a companion package of the [api-client-bear](../api-client-bear) which implements the actual client and uses types and functions implemented herein.

 ## Migration guide

 This package was created from `@gooddata/typings`.
-See [migration guide](https://github.com/gooddata/gooddata-ui-sdk/blob/master/libs/gd-bear-model/docs/migration.md) for more information about the changes in the package.
+See [migration guide](https://sdk.gooddata.com/gooddata-ui/docs/about_gooddataui.html) for more information about the changes in the package.

 ## Getting started